Centre for Euro-Asian Studies Creative Spark Kazakhstan Project

-The CEAS has worked alongside the Kazakh-British Technical University and the British Council to deliver the project, which covers seven countries in Central Asia (Kazakhstan, Uzbekistan and Kyrgyzstan), South Caucasus (Azerbaijan, Armenia and Georgia) and Ukraine.
+The Centre for Euro-Asian Studies (CEAS) has worked alongside the Kazakh-British Technical University (KBTU) and the British Council to deliver the project, which covers seven countries in Central Asia (Kazakhstan, Uzbekistan and Kyrgyzstan), South Caucasus (Azerbaijan, Armenia and Georgia) and Ukraine.

 In order to support higher education reform and respond to unemployment rates in these seven countries, partner countries use the UK's experience to help develop enterprise education and support young entrepreneurs.
 Over 10,000 students and young entrepreneurs were supported in total in all countries in the first year of the programme.